 Ghrushneshwar / Grishneshwar Jyotirlinga Temple

-This 240 x 185 feet tall cubicle shaped shrine, built of red volcanic rock is a fine example of medieval architecture with beautiful carvings, attractive friezes and sculptures of Indian Gods and Goddess.
-The temple consists of a garbhagriha, an antarala and a sabha mandapa.
+This 240 x 185 feet tall cubicle-shaped shrine, built of red volcanic rock is a fine example of medieval architecture with beautiful carvings, attractive friezes, and sculptures of Indian Gods and Goddess.
+The temple consists of a garbhagriha, an antarala, and a sabha mandapa.
 Grishneshwar Temple is noted for its 5 tier shikara and carvings on the pillar.
 A golden spire or a kalasha tops the temple.
 Another specialty is the holy water, which flows from inside the temple.
 It can also be visited alog with Aurangabad tour packages.

 Maha Shivaratri is a very important religious festival celebrated here.
 This could be the best time to pay a visit to visit this temple.